A hybrid physics-informed neural network based multiscale solver as a partial differential equation constrained optimization problem: Introduction

-where $\mathcal{J}$ stands for a (least-squares) loss functional penalizing the PDE residual of the fine-scale equation (possibly including boundary conditions).
-It is worth noting that in the standard PINN framework, $\mathcal{J}$ depends solely on $u_{\boldsymbol{\theta},n}$.
-Here, however, we also introduce a coupling term to make the loss also dependent on $y$, thus enabling the training for the aforementioned coarse-scale enrichment.
-Conceptually, the additional term incorporates information on the weak convergence of the fine-scale solution to the coarse-scale solution into the loss functional.
+where $J$ stands for a (least-squares) loss functional penalizing the PDE residual of the fine-scale equation (possibly including boundary conditions).
+It is worth noting that in the standard PINN framework, $J$ depends solely on $u_{\boldsymbol{\theta},n}$.
+Here, however, we also introduce a coupling term to make the loss also dependent on $y$, thus stabilizing the training by the aforementioned coarse-scale enrichment.
+Conceptually, this additional term incorporates information on the weak convergence of the fine-scale solution to the coarse-scale one into the loss functional.
 By $\mathcal{L}[u_{\boldsymbol{\theta},n}]: Y \rightarrow Z$ we denote a coarse-scale differential operator between Banach spaces $Y$ and $Z$, which is informed by our neural network ansatz yielding $u_{\boldsymbol{\theta},n}$.
 Together with some given data $f$, it defines an equality constraint in \eqref{learning-informed problem}.
-From an optimal control perspective, the ansatz $u_{\boldsymbol{\theta},n}$ serves as a control variable, while the coarse-scale solution $y$ acts as a state variable.
-We note that in our applications, the lift from the fine-scale to the coarse-scale equation is based on upscaling and the related Representative Elementary Volume (REV) concept (see, e.g. \cite{christensen2012mechanics, farmer2002upscaling, wu2002analysis}).
-However, the abstract framework is quite general, and it allows for the use of other homogenization techniques to define possible lifts, i.e., parameterizations of $\mathcal{L}\big[u_{\boldsymbol{\theta},n}\big]$ by $u_{\boldsymbol{\theta},n}$.
+Structurally, $u_{\boldsymbol{\theta},n}$ may be considered a control variable, whereas the coarse-scale solution $y$ acts as a state.
+The abstract framework is quite general, allowing for the use of various (multiscale) techniques to parameterize $\mathcal{L}\big[u_{\boldsymbol{\theta},n}\big]$ by $u_{\boldsymbol{\theta},n}$.